tamasmajer/refjs/README.md

 ### Core Concept

-Create boxes from your HTML, or your data, then combine them together.
+Put your HTML elements and your data into boxes, then compose them together.

 ```html
 <template box="Counter">